“Overall, I would rate this unit as being excellent”

 “The feedback I received on my work was helpful”

-How would you answer these about the modules you’ve taken in semester two?
-Unit Surveys are now open so you can tell us!
+How would you answer these about the modules you’ve taken in Semester 2?
+Unit Surveys open on 15 April so you can tell us!
 And here’s everything you need to know about Unit Surveys:

 - They’re short – really short and quick to complete.